-My name is Tony Reinke, an author, non-profit journalist and host of Ask Pastor John (John Piper’s podcast).
-The bulk of my current work centers on how we best flourish in the tech age saturated by innovation, media, and enough on-demand video to fill our eyes for 100 lifetimes.
+My name is Tony Reinke, an author, non-profit journalist, and the creator, host, and producer of John Piper’s podcast now in its fourteenth year (Ask Pastor John).
+The bulk of my work centers on how we best flourish in the tech age saturated by innovation, media, and enough on-demand video to fill our eyes for 100 lifetimes.
+Church history has been a focus for me in the past, and will be in the future (DV).

-My research interests reflect in my six book projects to date:
+My research interests are reflected in my seven book projects to date:

 - Lit!
 A Christian Guide to Reading Books (Crossway, 2011) — a theology of literature and literacy, and packed with a bunch of realistic tips for getting more reading done in our digitally-busy lives.